 How do businesses sell and market, when no one’s buying?
 With the volatility and uncertainty surrounding COVID-19, business owners and marketers are struggling to pin-point clear online marketing strategies.
-At a time when every COVID Commercial is the same, how do you promote your business online?
+At a time when every COVID Commercial is the same, what are some creative marketing ideas to promote your business online?

 Sometimes a crisis presents a new lens – we just need to shift our focus.

 In our previous article, we covered 18 Expert Tips for Small Business Marketing during tough times, with a focus on content.
 Marketers and small business owners are approaching marketing in a downturn in many different ways.
-Get ideas to attract, engage and convert when buyers are limiting purchases in a pandemic.
+Get marketing ideas for your small business to attract, engage, and convert when buyers are limiting purchases in a pandemic.

 What are the best ways to market your business online during a pandemic?